C#

 Entries dedicated to C# topics.

 Once again, in this series of posts I look at the parts of the .NET Framework that may seem trivial, but can help improve your code by making it easier to write and maintain.
 The index of all my past little wonders posts can be found here.
-I have had the pleasure to program in a variety of programming languages throughout the years including the trifecta of C++, Java, and C#.
-It's often interesting how these three languages are so similar and yet have such key differences as well.
-Each of them has ......
+Visual Studio 2015 is on the horizon!
+In fact, some of you may already have played with the preview and seen some of the many neat new things to come – both in the IDE and in the C# language.
+For those who haven’t been keeping up with the announcements, I’m taking ......

 So this week I decided I’d do a Little Wonder of a different kind and focus on an underused IDE improvement: Visual Studio’s Box Selection capability.
 This is a handy feature that many people still don’t realize was made available in Visual Studio 2010 (and beyond).
 True, there have been other editors in the past with this capability, but now that it’s fully part of Visual Studio we can enjoy it’s goodness from within our own IDE.
 So, for those of you who don’t know what box selection is and what ......